 The views and opinions expressed are those of the author and do not necessarily represent the views or opinions of EAB.

 With a growing demand for education solutions for ‘adult learners’ and professionals looking to expand their education beyond the traditional PSE journey, our capstone project focused on identifying best practices and strategies for successful recruitment and retention of such adult learners.

 The potential to grow in new adult education opportunity areas is partly driven by the recent slowing of the traditional graduate studies market.
 It is also fueled by the increasing demand for non-traditional learning.
-The economy has shifted, and the job landscape has evolved, with skill requirements emerging in new areas including digital transformation, AI, data science, etc. In order to keep pace, both learners and employers are looking for new, faster, and easier approaches to develop skills via upskilling or reskilling.
-Individuals’ goals may vary significantly—whether looking to master a new skill, advance in career progress, or even make a career shift to a new area or industry.
+The economy has shifted, and the job landscape has evolved, with emerging skill requirements in new areas including digital transformation, AI, data science, etc. In order to keep pace, both learners and employers are looking for new, faster, easier approaches to develop skills via upskilling or reskilling.
+Individuals’ goals may vary significantly – whether looking to master a new skill, advance in career progress, or even make a career shift to a new area or industry.

 By shifting to a learner-focused approach, institutions can tailor solutions and marketing to more successfully attract, recruit, and retain new learners.
 To do this, though, institutions must develop a deeper understanding of adult learner audience segments.
 This may involve centralizing resources to build expertise and adopt a holistic, strategic business approach.
 It also requires designing solutions to meet unique needs.
 This may include:

 - Aligning program offerings with career goals; offering timely, ‘stackable’ learning solutions with a range of immediate and deeper skill building

 - The removal of barriers with support and services

 - Strategic marketing to meet audience needs

 - The promotion of learner benefits and outcomes